 For each crypto you get 1 receiving address, that’s it.
 This goes against a basic crypto 101 privacy and security best practice.
-Don’t reuse address, use unique address for every transaction.
+Don’t reuse addresses, use a unique address for every transaction.

 Using 1 address for all your receiving transactions makes it easy for anyone you get a payment from to look up all the other payments you have received and to see the total amount of funds you have in that currency on Exodus!

-It makes it easier for spies, hackers, advertises, et cetera to see patterns, make a profile and connect your crypto transactions to your real world identity.
+It makes it easier for spies, hackers, advertisers, etc. to see patterns, make a profile and connect your crypto transactions to your real-world identity.